traitecoevo/traits.build/README.md

 The goals of this package are to:

 1. Enable users to create open-source, harmonised, reproducible databases from disparate datasets.
-2. Provide a fully transparent workflow, where all decisions on how to handle the data are exposed and can be.
+2. Provide a fully transparent workflow, where all decisions on how the data are handled are exposed.
 3. Offer a relational database structure that fully documents the contextual data essential to interpreting ecological data.
 4. Offer a straightforward, robust template for building a trait dictionary.
 5. Offer a database structure that is flexible enough to accommodate the complexities inherent to ecological data.
 6. Offer a database structure that is underlain by a documented ontology, ensuring each database field is interpretable and interoperable with other databases and data structures.
 7. Have no dependencies on proprietary software or costs to setup and maintain (beyond person time).

 To handle the harmonising of diverse data sources, we use a reproducible workflow to implement the various changes required for each source to